 Step 3.
 We can select another location as the destination path here, and then click Start Backup.

-Options: encrypt, compress or split backup images by clicking this option.
+- Backup Options: encrypt, compress or split backup images by clicking this option.
 If you want to encrypt backups, you need to upgrade to AOMEI Backupper Professional.

 To sum up, AOMEI Backupper can help backup files before reformatting.
 It saves times when it avoids some potential backup risk, like backup files fails.
 AOMEI Backupper could be helpful when we try to clone disk to another hard drive, create bootable rescue media in particular when our computer fails to boot.
 In short, it is handy and all-around backup software and it is worth trying.